JCJOAQUIN/HotColdGame/README.md

 Simple Hot-Cold game JavaScript

 This game is so simple.
-Just can to try to guess the number between 1 and 100

-You have 10 oportunities to gues the number but if you can do it, you can try again.
+you just have to try to guess the number between 1 and 100. you have 10 chances to guess the number, but if you fail you can try again.